ProgramCrafter/salsa-iwj-otter/README.md

 you play.
 Otter works well when used together with a voice chat - we have had success with Jitsi in voice-only mode.

-Most relatively modern desktop browsers should to work with Otter.
+Most relatively modern desktop browsers should be able to work with Otter.
 (The most advanced feature needed is support for WebAssembly.)